cartesi/docs/cartesi-rollups/development/retrieve-outputs.md

 - The voucher specifies the action, such as a token swap, and is sent to the blockchain.

-- The CartesiDApp contract validates and executes the voucher using the executeVoucher() function.
+- The [`Application`](../api/json-rpc/application.md) contract validates and executes the voucher using the executeVoucher() function.

 - The result is recorded on the base layer through claims submitted by a consensus contract.